dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/running-nancyfx-in-a-docker-container-a-beginners-guide-to-build-and-run-dotnet-applications-in-docker.md

 If I would want to run this on Windows then I would be done now, but on Linux I want to wait for Unix termination signals instead.

-A way to detect if the application is running in Mono is with this little helper method:
+A way to detect if the application is running on Mono is with this little helper method:

 <pre><code>private static bool IsRunningOnMono()
 {